scipion-em/docs/docs/user/tutorials/modelBuilding/a013-chimeraMapSubtraction.rst

          -  | *Remove residues from the atomic structure?*: Select *Yes* to answer this question in case you’d like to count on a control of density levels to identify the differential density.
-The aim of this control is identify the density of the removed residues in the differential map.
-However, be cautious about discarding other densities that could appear in lower resolution areas and have density levels slightly different that the control one.
-After running the program the graphics window will open and the atomic structure won’t show the removed residues.
+The aim of this control is to identify the density of the removed residues in the differential map.
+However, be cautious about discarding other densities that could appear in lower resolution areas and have density levels slightly different to the control one.
+After running the program, the *ChimeraX* graphics window will open and the atomic structure won’t show the removed residues.
 To make easier the localization of this area, ten residues both upstream and downstream of the removed aminoacids will be highlighted.

             | Additional params to interrogate about the residues to be
               removed are *Chain*, *First residue to remove* and *Last residue to remove*.
-A wizard on the right helps to select this three elements.
-WARNING: In case you have already selected a specific chain of the structure to generate the *3D Map*, this chain will appear by default in the param *Chain* since the selection of a different chain wouldn’t
+A wizard on the right helps to select this three elements. ``WARNING:`` In case you have already selected a specific chain of the structure to generate the *3D Map*, this chain will appear by default in the param *Chain* since the selection of a different chain wouldn’t